-Past participants are encouraged to come and bring colleagues to this expanded two-day event with a new location, new field trip and Level 2 labs.
-Please note: This workshop is geared toward middle and high school teachers.
+Ag Biotech Academy introduces teachers to the ways biotech is incorporated into agriculture through food science activities and biofuels labs.
+For teachers of Biology, Chemistry and Environmental Science.
+Please note: First-time attendees will receive priority.
+Also, this workshop is geared toward middle and high school teachers.
 The content covered is above the level of elementary grades science and elementary teachers should not register.

 Each teacher will receive over $300 worth of classroom lab supplies.
 18 hours of contact time will be awarded for the 2 day workshop and 1 hour of graduate credit from Ashland University is available for $175.

 AgBiotech Academy introduces teachers to the ways biotech is incorporated into agriculture through food science activities and biofuels labs.
 For teachers of Biology, Chemistry and Environmental Science.
 At this two-day …learn more →